tooevangelist/flexible-jekyll/_posts/2020-04-29-openapi-developer-manuals-best-practices.md

 ---
 layout: post
-title: Theme - API reference, Swagger spec/open API and developer docs
+title: Meetu - Your API reference is your evangelist
 date: 2020-04-29 10:00:00 +0000
 description: See the recording and the discussion panel on YouTube.
 img: devrel-meetup-750.png